2014 Art & Craft Application

 - INFRACTION POLICY:

-- Any vendor found in violation of Nourish Knoxville’s Rules and Regulations, as stated above, which includes but is not limited to: Last minute cancellations, no-shows, tardiness, use of Styrofoam containers, speeding within the market, no tent/canopy weights, selling products not included in your MMM profile or approved by Nourish Knoxville, improper product sampling, etc., will be subject to the following disciplinary process:
+- Any vendor found in violation of Nourish Knoxville’s Rules and Regulations, as stated above, which includes but is not limited to: No shows, use of Styrofoam containers, speeding within the market, no tent/canopy weights, selling products not included in your MMM profile or approved by Nourish Knoxville, improper product sampling, etc., will be subject to the following disciplinary process:

 - 1st violation – Oral notification from the Market Director or his/her staff.